 Lichtenberg Mountain summit elevation 5,844 ft

-Travel time required: less than 90 minutes each way to the lake, 6-7 hours roundtrip to the summit.
+Travel time required: less than 90 minutes each way to the lake, 6-7 hours roundtrip to the summit at a leisurely pace.

 From the Pacific Crest Trail at Stevens Pass

 From the east or west: Make your way to Stevens Pass ski area, and park in the north lot, on the north side of SR 2.
 Find the road behind the green maintenance shed, which also happens to be the PCT heading north from Stevens Pass.
 Follow the PCT for approximately 6.5 miles to reach the lake.

 Travel time required: 2 hours each way to the lake, most of a day for the entire climb.

 For additional information, please reference the Labyrinth Mountain USGS quad map, or the Benchmark Mountain Green Trail map #144.